top of page

 Valerie Young denoted five types of imposter syndrome.
 Any of the five can be experienced, and most people overlap.
 They are known as: the perfectionist, the soloist, the super person, the natural genius and the expert.

 Whilst they're useful to understand patterns and motives, I'd encourage people to steer clear of labels.
+I talk about these in my live sesions with more context.

 Is there an imposter syndrome test or scale that I can do?